maurocolapso/Data_viz/README.md

 ***

 ## ⚽️ Footbal picth using Python
 A little fun challenge I found on twitter.
-Defintely easier to do using R but it is possible in python
+Defintely easier to do using R but it is possible with Python.
+[Code](https://github.com/maurocolapso/Data_viz/tree/main/Footbal)
 ![](Footbal/Football.png)

 ## 🇪🇨 Ecuador unnemployment rate
 Plots of formal and informal work and also unemployemnt rate through the last 14 years (in Spanish).
+[Code](https://github.com/maurocolapso/Data_viz/tree/main/Ecuador)
 ![](Ecuador/Formal_Informal.png)
 ![](Ecuador/Unemployment_rate.png)